 GRBS is a peer-reviewed quarterly journal devoted to the culture and history of Greece from Antiquity to the Renaissance, featuring research on all aspects of the Hellenic world from prehistoric antiquity through the Greek, Roman, and Byzantine periods, including studies of modern classical scholarship.
 Now hosted by Duke University Libraries via the Open Journal System.

 L'Année philologique is the comprehensive and authoritative international bibliography of classical studies.
 It publishes annually a complete and accurate volume of all classical scholarship throughout the world, covering the whole range of the ancient classical languages, literature, history, archaeology, art, epigraphy, religion, law, philosophy, science and technology, and allied topics.
 L'Année philologique was founded in Paris in the 1920s and for decades operated from a single office by the formidable Juliette Ernst, but as the volume of work increased additional offices were founded in other countries.
 The American Office is an autonomous unit that collects and prepares materials published throughout the English-speaking world.
 Its material is combined with that prepared in the other offices to form an annual printed volume and to update the online database.

 The American Office was founded in 1965 at the University of North Carolina at Chapel Hill, where it remained for more than 30 years.
 In 2010 the office moved from the University of Cincinnati, the office moved in 2010 to Duke.
-The office is staffed by a full-time director, Dr. Lisa Carson, a half-time assistant director, Dr. Shirley Werner, and one Duke graduate student, a revolving position.
-The office is under the governance of the American Philological Association and is supported by funds from the APA endowment and Duke Classical Studies.
+The office is staffed by a director, Dr. Lisa Carson, an assistant director, Dr. Shirley Werner, and one Duke graduate student or assistant, a revolving position.
+The office is under the governance of the Society for Classical Studies and is supported by funds from the SCS endowment and Duke Classical Studies.